Avhadrajesh/finance-me-banking-app/README.md

 - **Monitoring**: Integrated with Prometheus and Grafana for real-time monitoring and visualization of metrics.

-## Continuous Integration & Deployment
+## Continuous Integration & Deployment.

 This project incorporates a fully automated CI/CD pipeline using:
 - **Git**: Version control for tracking code changes.